 - Documents to demonstrate your intent to return home after your studies

-If all is well and the immigration officer "admits" you into the U.S., he/she will stamp your I-20 form, passport, and I-94 form.
+If all is well and the immigration officer "admits" you into the U.S., he/she will stamp your passport and create an electonic I-94 record if you travel by air or by sea.
+If you travel by land (car/train/bus) through a bordering country, you will be given an paper I-94.
 When you leave the inspection area, please make sure you have all your documents and belongings with you.

 Caution: Please be sure to enter the U.S. in F-1 student status.
 Do not enter the U.S. on a B-1 or B-2 visitor visa or in WT or WB status through the "Visa Waiver Program".
 It is unlawful to pursue full-time study in the U.S. under these classifications.
 It is difficult and sometimes impossible to change your immigration status to F-1 once you are in the U.S.